PurdueElectricRacing/PERterpreter/README.md

 `read-msg `
-  - Will delay for 1 msec before fetching the most recent messages from a reader thread's cache
+  - Will read from the CAN bus for 1.5 seconds before timing out if a message from the specified address does not arrive in that time frame
   - The information returned by this will be stored in a global static variable